davidmalawey/dm/README.md

 - Collaboration: Together, we can push the boundaries of design and innovation.

 Ready to explore, learn, and create?
 Let’s get started.

+# Free services

+These two free services I'm putting in writing because I may not be available to advertise them.
+Easy for me, and bigger impact than I can perform alone.
+1) Organ donor - if I pass, please prioritize a recipient for my components to be a person who's helping with free & open designs.
+2) Expert Witness - If my content covers an engineering topic relevant to your case, and you require a professional to simplify complex concepts and provide clear, accurate truth during litigation, feel free to reach out.